Prep Zone: White River wrestler carries on strong family legacy

 "I try and imitate like his confidence on the mat," Shelby Moore said.

-That confidence paid off at the Mat Classic as Shelby won a state title in the 130-pound weight division.
+That confidence paid off at the Mat Classic as Shelby won a state title in the 130-pound weight division during the Mat Classic at the Tacoma Dome in February.

 "It's just the coolest thing, for her to be able to replicate something that her brother did.
 It was really awesome for sure," said Angela Moore.
 "It's hard to explain how much pride you have when your kids win a state championship," says Jeff.